deep0505sharma/Lorenz-Attractor/README.md

 -------
 The state variables are x, y and z.
 The rate at which states are changing is denoted by dx/dt, dy/dt and dz/dt respectively.
 The constants σ, ρ and β are the physical parameters.

-***A chaotic system***: The Lorenz system is a classic example of a deterministic chaotic system, meaning its behavior is not random but extremely sensitive to its starting point.The ***butterfly effect***: This sensitivity to initial conditions is the origin of the term "butterfly effect," the idea that a butterfly flapping its wings in one place could, over time, influence weather patterns elsewhere.
+***A chaotic system***: The Lorenz system is a classic example of a deterministic chaotic system, meaning its behavior is not random but extremely sensitive to its starting point.

+***The butterfly effect***: This sensitivity to initial conditions is the origin of the term "butterfly effect," the idea that a butterfly flapping its wings in one place could, over time, influence weather patterns elsewhere.

 ***The butterfly shape***: The "attractor" part of the name refers to the fact that while the paths of the solutions are chaotic, they remain confined to a specific, bounded region of space, creating the iconic butterfly or figure-eight shape.

-***How it works***: The system is defined by three equations for the rate of change of variables (\(x\), \(y\), and \(z\)) over time.
+***How it works***: The system is defined by three equations for the rate of change of variables (x, y, and z) over time.
 For certain parameter values, the variables oscillate, with the path jumping from one "lobe" of the butterfly to the other in a complex, but bounded, pattern.

 ***Applications***: Originally designed to model weather, the Lorenz attractor is now a foundational concept in chaos theory and is used to study chaotic behavior in various scientific fields.